ep2p/kademlia-netty-standalone-test/README.md

 ### Store and lookup

-After running your nodes, you can start storing and looking up for data:
+After running your nodes, you can start storing and looking up for data in any of the machines:

 ```
 shell:> store key value